Design principles for shift current photovoltaics

-This model can now be used to obtain the responsivity close to a band edge.
-To this end, we consider a direct band gap at a time reversal invariant momentum and expand the Hamiltonian around it
+More explicit guidelines can be obtained by considering an explicit low-energy model with a direct band gap at a time reversal invariant momentum.
+Expanding the Hamiltonian around it we get

-where we have set $\hbar=1$.
 Time reversal symmetry $H^*(-\v{k}) = H(\v{k})$ prevents quadratic terms in $\sigma_y$, and we have taken the linear term to be in the $x$ direction without loss of generality.
-The band gap of this model is $E_g=2 \left. \epsilon \right|_{\v{k}=0}$.
-From Eq.~\ref{intsum} we can evaluate the integrand to lowest order, which has the simple form
+Note this type of linear term requires the breaking of any $C_n$ rotation symmetry with $n>2$.
+The band gap of this model is $E_{\rm g}=2 \epsilon_{\v{k}=0}$.
+Evaluating \ref{intsum} we get

 while $I^{yxx}_{12} = I^{yyy}_{12} = 0 + O(k^2)$.
-Note that in order to have a non-zero shift current quadratic terms in $\sigma_x$ or $\sigma_z$ are required.
+Also note that in order to have a non-zero shift current quadratic terms in $\sigma_x$ or $\sigma_z$ are required.
 In 2D, the fact that $I^{xyy}$ is in general non-zero means that the current need not be in the direction of the electric field polarization.

 The shift current close to the band edge can now be obtained by substituting Eqs.~\ref{eqn:integrandd_close_band_edge1}-\ref{eqn:integrandd_close_band_edge2} into Eq.~\ref{kappa_abb}, which gives